-Driving in Europe is on the whole similar to driving in North America but there are a few key differences.
-The biggest factor to consider is that you will be driving on the right side of the road in most European countries.
-This can take some getting used to, so be extra cautious when you first start driving.
+Driving in Europe is similar to driving in North America, but key differences exist.
+The most significant factor to consider is that you will be driving on the right side of the road in most European countries.
+This can take some time, so be extra cautious when driving.

-Another difference is that many European cities have what is called “limited traffic zones” or “environmental zones.”
-These are areas of the city where only cars with special permits are allowed to drive.
-If you plan on driving into one of these areas, make sure your rental car has the proper permit.
+Another difference is that many European cities have “limited traffic zones” or “environmental zones.”
+Only cars with special permits can drive in these areas of the city.
+If you plan on driving into one of these areas, ensure your rental car has the proper license and permits.

 See Related: Best Winter Travel Clothes

 Best Places to Visit in Europe in Winter

 When planning a winter vacation in Europe, there are a number of destinations to choose from.
 Below are some of the best places to visit in Europe during winter.

 Innsbruck is a beautiful city located in the Austrian Alps.
 The city is covered in a blanket of snow during the winter, making it the perfect place to go for a winter getaway.
 There are a number of activities to keep you busy in Innsbruck, including skiing, snowboarding, ice skating, and paragliding.

 Like what you are hearing?
 Check out these best things to do in Innsbruck, Austria.

 Prague is a stunning city that comes alive during the winter months.
 The city is decorated with festive lights, and a feeling of happiness is in the air.
 There are a number of Christmas markets to explore, as well as a number of excellent restaurants and bars.